 - 1. Is located at a Plan Medical Office; or - 2.
-Contracts, directly or indirectly, to provide Services to Members.
+Contracts, directly or indirectly, to provide Services to Members, and is included in the Signature care delivery system.

-Plan Physician: Any licensed physician who is an employee of Medical Group, or any licensed physician who contracts with us to provide Services and supplies to Members.
+Plan Physician: Any licensed physician who is an employee of Medical Group, or any licensed physician (except for those physicians who contract only to provide Services upon referral) who: